razzat008/dotfiles/README.md

 # dotfiles
-A collection of dotfiles for softwares I use this includes:
+A collection of dotfiles for softwares I use; these include:
 - dwm
 - st
 - rofi